Alfonsa Clerici: Beatification

-The beatification process commenced in the Archdiocese of Vercelli in process that opened on 13 January 1966 and saw the accumulation of documentation to support Clerici's reputation for holiness.
-The initial phase concluded on June 30, 1969.
-On January 4, 1974 she was accorded the title Servant of God.
+The beatification process commenced in the Archdiocese of Vercelli in a process that opened on 13 January 1966 and saw the accumulation of documentation to support Clerici's reputation for holiness.
+The initial phase concluded on 30 June 1969.
+On 4 January 1974 she was accorded the title Servant of God.
 The Congregation for the Causes of Saints accepted the preliminary materials on 18 November 1988.

-The Positio was submitted to the C.C.S. in 1992 and she was granted the title of Venerable on 22 June 2004 when Pope John Paul II recognized her life of heroic virtue.

-The miracle needed for her beatification was investigated in a diocesan process that opened on 16 February 2004 and closed on 24 June 2004.
-The C.C.S. validated it on 5 November 2004 and passed it onto a medical board that approved the healing on 27 November 2008.
+The positio was submitted to the Congregation for the Causes of Saints in 1992, and Clerici was titled venerable on 22 June 2004 when Pope John Paul II recognised a life of heroic virtue.
+A miracle was investigated in a diocesan process that opened on 16 February 2004 and closed on 24 June 2004.
+The Congregation validated it on 5 November 2004 and passed it onto a medical board that approved the healing on 27 November 2008.
 The miracle in question involved the healing of the near-fatal heart condition of Nedo Frosini after his wife Carla Demi Frosini turned to the intercession of the late religious.

-Consulting theologians also approved the healing on 22 April 2009 while the C.C.S. themselves followed suit on 13 April 2010.
+Consulting theologians also approved the healing on 22 April 2009, while the Congregation itself followed suit on 13 April 2010.
 With the recognition of the miracle on 1 July 2010, Pope Benedict XVI approved the beatification to take place.
 Angelo Amato, Pro-Prefect of the Congregation for the Causes of Saints, presided over the beatification on the pope's behalf on 23 October 2010.

-The current postulator assigned to the cause is the nun Santina Dino.
+The postulator assigned to the cause is Santina Dino.